What is Organizational Leadership & Change?

 Why choose an Organizational Leadership and Change degree from Pacific Oaks?

 Pacific Oaks Organizational Leadership and Change programs have been specifically designed to help students develop into authentic leaders who can effectively align organizational goals with the public good.
 Through the development of management and leadership competencies graduates will be prepared to transcend cultural, political, and national barriers—navigating the complexity and unpredictability of for-profit or nonprofit organizations.
-The Organizational Leadership and Change programs at Pacific Oaks offer a self-directed applied research study that is optimal for students who are working or have other life commitments.
+To complete the program, Organizational Leadership and Change students develop a self-directed applied research project based on personal/professional interest, real-world experience, and career goals.

 Careers in Organizational Leadership and Change

-- Leadership roles in for-profit, nonprofit, education, administration, and private practice
+- Leadership roles in nonprofit, foundation, business, education, healthcare, human resources, and technology organizations.

 - Managers of Resource Development

 - Assistant Manager